ibm-cloud-docs/Backup/configure-bmr-backup-windows.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 From the menu ![Menu icon](../icons/icon_hamburger.svg "Menu"), select **Infrastructure**  ![VPC icon](../icons/vpc.svg) > **Classic Infrastructure**.
 2. Click **Storage** > **Cloud Backup** to display the backup services.
-3. Select the instance name of the {{site.data.keyword.cloud_notm}} Account.
+3. Click the instance name of the {{site.data.keyword.cloud_notm}} service to display the instance details, including your portal username and password.
-4. Click **View backup portal** to start the portal in your browser.
+4. Click **Backup portal login** to start the portal in your browser, then enter your username and password when prompted.

-   If the Portal doesn't start, you might have a problem with your VPN connection.
-You might also see a message that says that the form you’re sending isn’t secure.
+   If the Portal doesn't start, you might have a problem with your [VPN connection](/docs/iaas-vpn?topic=iaas-vpn-getting-started){: external}.
+You might also see a message that says that the form you're sending isn't secure.
 It is expected - proceed by sending the form.
    {: tip}

 ## Configuring a BMR backup job